Daniel-Abrecht/dpa-image-builder/README.md

 Don't install qemu-user-binfmt, it's qemu-user binaries arent statically built and won't work for this.

 For flashing the image, you'll also need uuu.
-You can get uuu from https://source.puri.sm/Librem5/mfgtools Just make sure uu is in your path when flashing the image.
+You can get uuu from https://source.puri.sm/Librem5/mfgtools Just make sure uuu is in your path when flashing the image.
 I've just copied the built binaries to /usr/local: `cp uuu/uuu /usr/local/bin/; cp libuuu/libuuu* /usr/local/lib/;`

 ## Other requirements & things to check first